 The following rankings are a list of colleges with the highest salaries for Construction Management graduates.
 Our ranking methodology takes into account Construction Management specific starting and mid-career salaries to find the top paid graduates.

 The top ranked school in the United States for Construction Management is Pratt Institute - Main.
-Soon after graduating, Construction Management students generally earn an average of $54,354 in their early careers.
+Students from the Construction Management program at Pratt Institute - Main earn 18.5% above the standard college grad with the same degree.
 Based in Brooklyn, New York, this school is right for young people who blossom in an urban setting.

 Roughly 57.0% of students submit ACT scores, with the average score being in the 26 range.
 This school's reasonable net price is quite irresistible to cost-conscious applicants.
 Take a virtual tour to know more about Arizona State's campus.

 University of Northern Iowa is a wonderful decision for students pursuing a Construction Management degree.
-Students who graduate from the Construction Management program make around $49,078 in the first five years of their career and $102,787 after their first five years of their career.
+University of Northern Iowa construction management graduates make 14.5% more than the typical construction management graduate.
 Based in Cedar Falls, Iowa, this university is a good choice for students who flourish in an urban atmosphere.

 It's hard to find a better school than Washington State University if you want to study Construction Management.
 Graduates from the Construction Management degree program at Washington State University make 14.3% above the typical graduate in this field.
 With more than 20,000 undergraduates, this institution is one of the largest schools in the nation.

 Around 62.0% of University of Oklahoma Norman Campus students are given some form of school funding.
 University of Oklahoma Norman Campus does not require freshman students to live on-campus.
-If you are considering knowing more, you can view every one of University of Oklahoma Norman Campus' rankings here.
+Want to learn a little more about University of Oklahoma Norman Campus' campus?
+Go on a virtual tour.

 The campus at this school is extremely diverse and is represented by undergraduates from across 40 states and territories and at least 16 countries.
 Norwich's men's ice hockey team is a giant you are sure to love experiencing.
 For more info, check out the college scorecard.

 University of Alaska Anchorage is among your best bets if you want to study Construction Management.
-Construction management majors from University of Alaska Anchorage get a earnings boost of approximately 8.5% over the typical income of construction management majors.
+Students who graduate from the Construction Management program make around $56,604 in their early career salary and $87,251 in their mid-career salary.
 Anchorage, Alaska is the perfect location for young people who get pleasure from the active urban lifestyle.